akinizer/MCMT/README.md

     *   Flagship: Strong naval unit that strengthens with passangers and breaks havocs on coasts with carpet bombs
     *   Navigator: Medium naval unit that can provide a large sight and that can assisst with light cannons
     *   Scorpion Boat: Fast light naval unit equipped with AA Laser Blasters and effective to cheese enemies with its minigun on the coasts
-    *   Flying Dutchman: Legendary flying undead ship that can summon ghost crews and ghost captain, turn victims into mummies for a short time
+    *   Flying Dutchman: Legendary flying undead ship that can summon ghost crews and ghost captain, turn victims into mummies for a short time and launch frozen bolts at anything in the way
     *   PirateCaptain: Captain of Flying Dutchman
     *   Blazemaster: Heavy naval unit that can shoot fireballs and send units flying
     *   Worldbreaker: Super Naval Unit and Mobile Dock with massive passanger availabilty for fortification, serving three cannons specialized for anit-air, anti-building and anti-ship, that also reinforces Onigami